rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 Inevitably sometime you will need to debug your code. gdb is a very powerful tool.
 Here we learn just the basics.

 ### GDB Commands Summary
-The following is a list of the most useful commands inside the gdb. help gdb provides online documentation.
+The following is a list of the most useful commands inside the gdb - [also available at this link](http://www.cs.uregina.ca/Links/class-info/330/CompileDebug/170_gdb.html). gdb provides online documentation.
 Just typing help, you will obtain a list of topics.

 **file**